-This rich and filling soup is just what the doctor ordered for the perfect weeknight dinner to help you power through the week.
+A rich and filling soup with big flavors and lots of protein is just what the doctor ordered to help you power through the winter.

-That’s right Fergie is back.
-Okay it’s not The Black Eyed Peas, it’s just black-eyed peas.
-I rarely see black-eyed peas anywhere, not in restaurants, recipes, no where.
+That’s right Fergie is back!
+Okay it’s not The Black Eyed Peas, it’s just some awesome regular black-eyed peas.
+Strangely, I rarely see black-eyed peas anywhere, not in restaurants, recipes, no where.
 I mean come on, Where is the Love?

-- Add the onions, avocado oil, and garlic to the ham pot.
-Let roast for about 10 minutes.
-Add the sausage let it roast for another 10 minutes.
+Sauté Aromatics and Sausage: Add onions, avocado oil, and garlic to the pot with the ham bone.
+Continue roasting for 10 minutes.
+Then, add the ground pork sausage and roast for another 10 minutes.

-- Remove the dutch oven from the oven and place on the stove top.
-Add the strained black-eyed peas, the water, spices, and bay leaves.
+Simmer with Black Eyed Peas: Transfer the Dutch oven from the oven to the stove.
+Add the strained black-eyed peas, water, spices, and bay leaves.
 Stir and bring to a boil.
 Reduce to a simmer and cook for about 25 minutes or until the peas are tender.